 Still, there remains confusion on the part of both motorcyclists and drivers as to the rules and practices.
-On one side, motorcyclists stand by the practice as being safe and reducing the risk of rear end collisions.
-Drivers, on the other hand, feel it is unsafe as the lane splitting motorcyclists are hard to see.
+Motorcyclists stand by the practice as being safe and reducing the risk of rear end collisions.
+Many drivers, on the other hand, feel it is unsafe because lane-splitting motorcyclists are hard to see.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.

 Reza’s performance in and out of the courtroom has earned him several of the industry’s top awards and professional recognitions, and a reputation as an elite litigator.
 He has earned millions in settlements, verdicts, and judgments for his clients.

 If you would like a free consultation, please contact us today.